-Clara Barton (1821 – 1912) founded the American chapter of the Red Cross following her travel to Europe, which began in 1869.
-While in Europe, Barton volunteered her time working with the International Red Cross during the Franco-Prussian War.
+Like many women during the American Civil War, Clara Barton (1821-1912) rolled up her sleeves, bandaging, and nursing wounded soldiers.
+Following the war in 1869, she traveled to Europe, and for several years Barton volunteered her time working with the International Red Cross during the Franco-Prussian War.
 Upon returning to the United States, she was determined to bring the Red Cross to America.
-In 1881, the American Red Cross was started.

-Take some time to learn more about the American Red Cross founder, Clara Barton.
+Learn more about the American Red Cross, its founder, and its volunteers.
+Discover local Red Cross history and its impact in your community.
 Following are a few sites to help you get started:

 Use #AmericanRedCrossFoundersDay to post on social media.